 Three main tasks of epidemiology include description, causal inference and prediction.
 This subject focuses on the first two and emphasises the application of epidemiological evidence to informing public health practice and policy.

 Description: the epidemiological measures of disease frequency and summary measures of population health are introduced and used to describe patterns and trends in disease occurrence within and between populations.
 The role of routinely collected data, particularly for surveillance of infectious diseases, is discussed.

 Causal inference: is key to applying epidemiological evidence to controlling health problems if interventions are to be effective.
 In this subject, causal inference is considered within the modern counterfactual framework.
 Causal diagrams, which are an integral part of this approach to causal inference are introduced.
 The common experimental and observational study designs, and systematic reviews, and their relative strengths and weaknesses are discussed.
 The implications of common types of bias (selection bias, information bias, and confounding) are discussed, as are methods to minimise them.
 Methods to control for confounding, including standardisation, are discussed.

 Differences in characteristics of the major sources of morbidity (infectious disease, non-communicable disease, and injury) are discussed in the context of prevention and early detection of disease.
 Transmission dynamics of infectious diseases are introduced in this context.
 The applicability of epidemiological evidence (external validity) to interventions in target populations is introduced.
 Measures of the validity and performance of tests for early detection are introduced.

 Intended learning outcomes

 At the completion of this subject, students are expected to be able to:

-- Explain the epidemiological principles of screening, and calculate and interpret measures of validity and performance of screening tests
+- Calculate and interpret measures of disease frequency, association, impact, and validity and performance of screening tests

 Upon completion of this subject, students will have developed skills in: